Generic Name:infliximab (in FLIX ih mab)

 What other drugs will affect Remicade?

 Tell your doctor about all your other medicines, especially:

 any other medicines to treat Crohn's disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, or psoriasis.

 This list is not complete.
 Other drugs may interact with infliximab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Remicade (infliximab)

 - Side Effects

 - Support Group